terrywang/vagrantboxes/veewee/README.md

 # Veewee Definitions

-[Veewee](https://github.com/jedi4ever/veewee) definitions that can be used to automate the building of Oracle Linux {5,6} Vagrant Base Boxes.
+[Veewee](https://github.com/jedi4ever/veewee) definitions that can be used to automate the building of Oracle Linux {5,6,7} Vagrant Base Boxes.

-> **NOTE**: If veewee runs behind firewall and require proxy servers to access the Internet, uncomment and set proxy servers in `proxy.sh`.
+> **NOTE**: If running veewee behind firewall and require proxy servers to access the Internet, uncomment and set proxy servers in `proxy.sh`.

 ## Requirement

 * See Veewee [requirements](https://github.com/jedi4ever/veewee/blob/master/doc/requirements.md)
-* Ruby Version Manager like rbenv or RVM
+* Ruby Version Manager like `rbenv` or RVM
 * Virtualization Providers (e.g. VirtualBox)

 ## Usage